2023 Nigerian Senate elections in Imo State: Imo East

 The Imo East Senatorial District covers the local government areas of Aboh Mbaise, Ahiazu Mbaise, Ezinihitte Mbaise, Ikeduru, Mbaitoli, Ngor Okpala, Owerri Municipal, and Owerri West.
-The district is centered around the city of Owerri and is sometimes referred to as the "Owerri Zone."
+The district is centred around the city of Owerri and is sometimes referred to as the "Owerri Zone."
 The incumbent Ezenwa Francis Onyewuchi (LP) was re-elected with 68.8% of the vote in 2019 as a member of the PDP; he initially sought renomination in the PDP but lost the primary before defecting to win the LP nomination in June 2022.

 Primary elections

 All Progressives Congress

 Before the primary, pundits noted three major candidates: businessman Jerry Chukwueke, businessman Alex Mbata, and Ondo State First Lady Betty Anyanwu-Akeredolu.
 On 28 May, the primary was disrupted by thugs who forced Anyanwu-Akeredolu to flee the venue.
 After the escape, Anyanwu-Akeredolu told the party that "any result coming from this kangaroo election...should be rejected" and claimed that Governor Hope Uzodinma had hijacked the primary but when the primary process continued, she withdrew in protest in a letter saying "the circumstances that have shrouded events preceding this primary have proven to be far from [my] ideals."
 The primary was won by Mbata, who allegedly had the support of Uzodinma, with a 87% margin.
 In a post-primary statement, Mbata attempted to reach out to his former opponents but both Anyanwu-Akeredolu and Kemdi Opara rejected the primary.